 - Self defence

-It is a common mistake for people to assume that TaeKwon-Do is ‘all kicking’.
-However there are many more hand techniques (blocks and strikes) in TaeKwon-Do than kicks.
-To get the best idea about TaeKwon-Do we recommend coming along and watching a class – or joining in.
+It is a common mistake for people to assume that Taekwon-Do is ‘all kicking’.
+There are many more hand techniques (blocks and strikes) in Taekwon-Do than kicks.
+To get the best idea of what Taekwon-Do is, we recommend coming along and watching a class – or joining in.

 Grand Master Rhee Ki Ha